-A newly granted patent from Google provides details on how advertising from Google may be evaluated by human evaluators…
+A newly granted patent from Google provides details on how human evaluators may evaluate advertising from Google…

 Human evaluators.
 Google makes use of evaluators in many countries and languages.
 These evaluators are carefully trained and are asked to evaluate the quality of search results in several different ways.
 We sometimes show evaluators whole result sets by themselves or “side by side” with alternatives; in other cases, we show evaluators a single result at a time for a query and ask them to rate its quality along various dimensions.

-You will need an in depth and up-to-date familiarity with English- speaking web culture and media.
+You will need an in-depth and up-to-date familiarity with English- speaking web culture and media.
 Additionally, you will apply this knowledge to a broad range of interests and topics.
-Ads Quality Raters possess excellent written communication skills and web analytic capabilities.
+Ads Quality Raters possess excellent written communication skills and web analytics capabilities.
 You will be required to work 10-20 hours a week on a self-directed schedule.

-Google was granted a patent today that provides details on the kinds of things that the search engine may have been looking at in their evalutation of sponsored search results.
-The patent was originally filed in 2004, and it’s possible that it only provides a summary of an actual process that was taking place back then.
-It’s also quite likely that the evaluation process from Google has evolved significantly since this patent was filed.
-It is interesting historically, for the types of questions that it asks, and the concerns that it addresses in advertisements.
+Google was granted a patent today, providing details on the things it may have been looking at in its evaluation of sponsored search results.
+The patent was first filed in 2004.
+It may only provide a summary of an actual process that was taking place back then.
+The evaluation process from Google has probably evolved since this patent was filed.
+It is interesting for the types of questions that it asks and the concerns that it addresses in advertisements.
 Here’s a screenshot of a partially filled out evaluation form from the patent:

 The patent is: